PaperUnderReviewDeepLearning/Optimization/README.md

-# WWhen do Convolutional Neural Networks Stop Learning?
+# When do Convolutional Neural Networks Stop Learning?
 #Paper Under Review

 The official PyTorch implementation of When do Convolutional Neural Networks Stop Learning?
 (ICLR 2022#Paper Under Review#).